ruihan-dong/Awesome-AMP-Design/README.md

 *in silico* mining/generation + *in vitro/in vivo* validations

+- *Controllable Generation of Pathogen-Specific Antimicrobial Peptides Through Knowledge-Aware Prompt Diffusion Model (**Adv Sci 2025** | [code](https://github.com/wyky481l/KPPepGen))*
+    - Developing pathogen-specific peptides is a good point.
+Actually, most known AMPs can inhibit various pathogens due to a unified mechanism.
+I guess it’s hard to design selective peptides with current peptide data.
+    - ⁉️ I’m curious there were lots of docking results. **AMPs are usually associated with the membrane-disruptive mechanism**, which has been validated in many articles.
+However, they used protein-protein docking as the main validation approach in this article, even though they used an old TM_tend score (for transmembrane! and highly correlated with hydrophobicity) as a major comparative metric. **If generating specific target-binding AMPs is their aim, they should emphasize it.**
+      - It’s true that some AMPs can bind to protein targets, and PBPs are common antibacterial targets.
+But they should not choose them as validated target structures with no specific concern.
+Diverse proteins can be peptide-binding targets, and they did not even mention the protein name of their docking target in the main text, as well as the reasons for choosing them.
+(I have to say, at least they didn't say ‘LPS is a protein’…)
+      - I think it’s reasonable to assume that pathogen-specific AMPs are related to some protein targets of different species.
+However, the results in Fig 2 cannot say anything.
+What if other methods preferred membrane-active peptides with lower docking scores?
+Also, the difference in membrane composition can be attributed to specificity.
+      - Btw, using trRosetta for peptide structure and ZDOCK for protein-peptide docking is out of date.
+    - In experimental validation, it’s better to say focusing *E.coli* and *S.aureus* is because they are the top species in training data, instead of ‘clinically significant pathogens’. *A.baumannii, P.aeruginosa*, or else are much more significant.
+      - 2000 sequences were generated as exp candidates.
+Anyway, at least it’s better than 50,000.
+      - MIC indeed shows a certain degree of selectivity of these two bacteria, although activity levels are not impressive.
+And cell cytotoxicity is good.
+      - In the MIC assay, peptides should not solute in DMSO since it is harmful to cells, which may affect the antimicrobial results.
+I didn’t see a blank control with DMSO in the methods description, and I hoped they used water.

 - *Painting Peptides with Antimicrobial Potency through Deep Reinforcement Learning (**Adv Sci 2025** | [code](https://github.com/ComputBiophys/AMPainter))*
     - 🎈Our latest work
     - AMPainter is a reinforcement learning-based framework for the evolutionary design of AMPs.
 It can evolve AMPs from known AMPs, membrane-active signal peptides, and random sequences with an experimental hit rate exceeding 70%.